 - 7.7 The Council offered retirement pensions to its staff under a statutory scheme and made contributions on their behalf.
 Although the pension benefits are not payable until employees retire, the Council had a commitment to make the payments and must account for them in the year in which the future entitlements are earned.
+This commitment is compared with the pension fund assets (investments) and the net amount is included in the accounts as an asset or liability. - 7.8 At 31 March 2023, the Council's share of plan assets in the Cumbria Local Government Pension Scheme exceeded the Authority's defined benefit pension obligation (calculated in accordance with the requirements of IAS 19 and the Code of Practice on Local Authority Accounting) by £5.493m (i.e. a net pension asset).
+This compares with a net pension liability at 31 March 2022 of £24.712m. - 7.9 Under the Code of Practice and IAS 19, measurement of a net defined benefit asset is limited to the lower of the surplus in the defined benefit plan and the asset ceiling.
+The asset ceiling is defined as the present value of any economic benefits available in the form of refunds from the plan or reductions in future contributions to the plan.
+As there is no unconditional right to a refund, available economic benefits have been assessed with reference to reductions in future contributions and future service costs, in accordance with IFRIC 14.
+At 31 March 2023, the estimated present value of minimum funding contributions in respect of funded liabilities exceed the estimated present value of future service costs.
+There is therefore deemed to be no economic benefit and the asset ceiling for funded liabilities is calculated as £nil.

-This commitment is compared with the pension fund assets (investments) and the net amount is included in the accounts as an asset or liability. - 7.8 At 31 March 2022 the Council's net pension liability was £24.71m (31 March 2021: £30.39m).
-Although this sum has a significant impact on the net assets of the Council, as shown in its Balance Sheet, the deficit will be addressed by increased contributions to the scheme in future years.
-These increased contributions have been reflected in the Council's Medium-Term Plan. - 7.9 The £5.68m decrease in the net pension liability is underpinned by: - an increase in the benefit obligation of £0.89m including: - interest and service costs of £5.47m - past service costs and curtailments of £0.07m - contributions by scheme participants of £0.50m - experience losses of £4.59m, less - actuarial gains associated with changes to financial and demographic assumptions of assumptions of £6.45m and. - benefits paid of £3.29m. - an increase in the carrying value of the Council's share of scheme assets of £6.57m including: - an increase of £4.05m relating to net interest on plan assets of £1.81m and contributions (employer and employee) of £2.24m - a re-measurement gain, reflecting the difference between the actual investment return on plan assets and the interest rate used to calculate the net interest cost included in the CIES of £5.87m. less - benefits paid out and administration costs of £3.35m
+- 7.10 The adjustment to the defined benefit plan asset as a result of applying the asset ceiling test is reported as part of the remeasurement of the net defined benefit pension liability/asset appearing in the Other Comprehensive Income and Expenditure section of the Comprehensive Income and Expenditure Statement - 7.11 Underpinning the £30.205m movement in the net pension liability/asset (excluding the impact of the asset ceiling adjustment of £6.174m) during 2022-23 is: - a decrease in the benefit obligation of £35.357m including: - interest and service costs of £6.544m - contributions by scheme participants of £0.544m - experience losses of £8.203m, less - actuarial gains associated with changes to financial and demographic assumptions of assumptions of £46.845m and. - benefits paid of £3.803m. - a decrease in the carrying value of the Council's share of scheme assets of £5.152m including: - an increase of £4.794m relating to interest on plan assets of £2.603m and contributions (employer and employee) of £2.371m, less - re-measurement losses, reflecting the difference between the actual investment return on plan assets and the interest rate used to calculate the net interest cost included in the CIES of £6.257m - benefits paid out and administration costs of £3.869m.